CPA Exam Scoring

 Regardless of which CPA Exam section you are taking, you are going to be answering many questions that will not be graded, and thus have no effect on your score.
 These ‘pretested’ questions are in a sense the AICPA doing their homework, as the questions are being evaluated for future use on the exams.
 Pretested questions are indistinguishable from the questions that are being graded; therefore, you must put your best foot forward on every question you encounter on the exam.

-- On the BEC section, 12 of the 72 multiple choice questions and 1 of the 3 WCs are pretested.
+- On the BEC section, 1 of the 3 WCs is pretested.

 Varying Difficulty and Scoring of Questions:

 Perhaps the most complex factor in understanding how your CPA Exam is scored lies in the scoring of each individual question.
 Not all questions are as difficult as their counterparts, and as such, each question is assigned a different value.
 Through the statistical analysis of candidate responses, the difficulty level of each question is determined and given a numeric value.
 The more difficult the question, the higher the question’s value.
 Therefore, a candidate who correctly answers 10 difficult (higher value) questions would score more than a candidate who correctly answers 10 easy (lower value) questions.